 The site will become home to a new centre for children and youth living with health complexity.
 It has a notable history that we're still learning about.

-The lands south of Burrard Inlet, where the Slocan site is located, were once rich in natural resources.
-The lands were used by the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish Nation), and səl̓ílwətaʔ (Tsleil-Waututh Nation) for hunting and gathering food, medicine, and resources such as cedar bark, berries, and various roots and shoots.
-Wood and boughs from native trees such as the Western red cedar and Douglas fir were used as fuel for pit cooking, floor coverings of lodges and sweat lodges, clothing, and as construction materials for house planks, canoes, masks, bentwood boxes, and tools of many kinds.
+The lands south of Burrard Inlet, where the Slocan site is located, were once a rich temperate rainforest criss-crossed by streams flowing to the inlet.
+The lands were used by the xʷməθkʷəy̓əm (Musqueam), Sḵwx̱wú7mesh Úxwumixw (Squamish Nation), and səl̓ílwətaʔ (Tsleil-Waututh Nation) for hunting and gathering food, medicine, and resources such as wood, bark, and roots from the native Western red cedar and Douglas fir trees.
+The three Host Nations have cared for these lands for all time.

-The arrival of European settlers introduced smallpox to B.C. in the late 18th century, with tragic consequences for Indigenous communities.
+The arrival of European settlers also introduced smallpox to B.C., with tragic consequences for Indigenous communities.
 One of the worst smallpox epidemics to sweep through B.C. was in 1862, killing one-third of the First Nations population in the province.
 To learn more about this early history of smallpox,

 visit the First Nations Health Authority website.

-To deal with the smallpox epidemics, a preliminary isolation hospital with 12 beds was built on Keefer Street in Vancouver.
+To deal with the smallpox epidemics in the city of Vancouver, a preliminary isolation hospital with 12 beds was built on Keefer Street.
 But by 1909, with the arrival of more settlers, there was a need to expand.

 Many residents objected to a new isolation hospital within city limits.
-So in 1911, a location was purchased for $45,000 at Slocan Street and 21 Avenue in Hastings Townsite, then a separate municipality in the process of being annexed by the City of Vancouver.
+So in 1911, a location was purchased for $45,000 at Slocan Street and 21 Avenue in Hastings Townsite.
+The Townsite had just voted to join the City of Vancouver in 1910, but was still seen as far enough away from the heart of the city.
+At the time of the sale, the site had already been completely cleared of native trees.

 (Image above: A city clerk marked as "accepted" the proposal of 93 lots in Hastings Townsite for the isolation hospital.
-The lot had been completely cleared of native trees a few years prior.
 Courtesy of City of Vancouver Archives).

 The isolation hospital took just over one year to build.
 It had an administrative building and two wards: a smaller ward for women and a larger ward for men.
 The front entrance included a mortuary.